alexgenaud/Poetic-License/README.md

 The [Poetic License](./LICENSE) is a permissive open source software license believed to be, in spirit, if not legally and poetically, equivalent to the [ISC](./licenses/ISC_OpenBSD) and the [MIT](./licenses/MIT0) Licenses.
-More specifically, the notice is most similar to the ISC and secondarily to the Expect MIT License.
+More specifically, the notice is most similar to the ISC and secondarily to the Expat MIT License.
 The disclaimer is the intersection of various BSD, ISC, and Expat MIT Licenses.
 NB: Denial of Merchantability and Tort is common to those but (unfortunately) missing from the below license limerick.